-Plumber and spray painter high-risk occupations for asthmaJanuary 15th, 2013 in Health /
+Plumber and spray painter high-risk occupations for asthmaJanuary 15, 2013 in Medicine & Health / Health

 Despite known risks and recommendations for protective equipment, many people are still affected with asthma after exposure to chemicals at work.
 This is the finding of an international study of 13,000 people carried out at the Sahlgrenska Academy, University of Gothenburg, Sweden.

 Asthma is among the most common adult diseases in the world.
 Despite the fact that the risks of chemical exposure have long been known and that there are well-established recommendations for handling chemicals and protective equipment, many cases of asthma are still caused by exposure to toxic substances at work.

 A study at Sahlgrenska Academy, University of Gothenburg, has tracked asthma cases among 13,000 randomly selected adults in Sweden, Norway, Denmark, Iceland and Estonia from 1980 to 2000.
 According to the study, 429 people had asthma during this period.
 Seven percent of cases among women were linked to workplace exposure—and among men, the number